k-guy-dev/react-native-use-styles/USER_GUIDE.md

 Apart from traditional path notations and aliases you can, by using the library, adopt a different approach.

-In the following code we have easily created an aliases 'purple' that will set the background color to purple.
+In the following code we have easily created an aliases `purple` that will set the background color to purple.

 ```js
 import {Styles} from "react-native-use-styles";